sh1ndoo/knowledge2/content/Quartz customization log.md

 > [!success] Some changes that took some effort, or I really like how it turned out ☺
 > Hiding things from various components
 >
-> Forcing icons in a row
+> Forcing icons in a row and making a map
 >
 > Tag and folder pages having consistent names 📂🔖
 >